Greater Manchester 2017Read more about Greater Manchester 2017

 Matt Parr, Her Majesty’s Inspector of Constabulary

-Read my assessment of Greater Manchester Police below, or watch the video.
+Read my assessment of Greater Manchester Police below.

 After the terrorist attack at Manchester Arena on 22 May 2017, HMICFRS decided jointly with Greater Manchester Police that we would not undertake our early June inspection fieldwork, but we later completed a limited inspection of efficiency and legitimacy followed by our Autumn inspection of effectiveness, as planned.